clairton/redmine_issue_external_item/README.md

 Create a connection called "external_item_production" to retrieve items,

-PS: the query must be in custom field with columns named key and description for exempla
+PS: the query must be in custom field with columns named key and description for exemplo

 Put configuration in your enviroment file like config/environment/production.rb as